joshwadd/Advanced_Lane_Detection/README.md

 ```

-Computing the x and y gradients for the S and L image and the thresholding them accor
+Computing the x and y gradients for the S and L image and the thresholding them according the the following parameters produces the following binary mask
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUxMTQyMjc4XX0=
+eyJoaXN0b3J5IjpbLTMwNDE4NjYxNV19
 -->